lucidrains/pytorch-custom-utils/README.md

 ## Pytorch Custom Utils (wip)

-Just some miscellaneous utility functions / decorators / modules related to Pytorch and <a href="https://huggingface.co/docs/accelerate/index">Accelerate</a>
+Just some miscellaneous utility functions / decorators / modules related to Pytorch and <a href="https://huggingface.co/docs/accelerate/index">Accelerate</a> to help speed up implementation of new AI research

 ## Install